ChenDelong1999/subobjects/README.md

 ## Updates
 - **2024/04/24**: We updated our paper with the Direct Segment Anything Model (DirectSAM), which efficiently generates comprehensive subobject segmentations with a single forward pass!
-Checkout our 🎬Demo Video on [YouTube](https://www.youtube.com/watch?v=tlNs7xUQ0x4) or [bilibili](https://www.bilibili.com/video/BV1yH4y1A7V3/).
-The model is released on HuggingFace: 🤗[DirectSAM-1800px-0424](https://huggingface.co/chendelong/DirectSAM-1800px-0424).
+Checkout our latest arXiv ([2402.14327v2](https://arxiv.org/abs/2402.14327v2)) and 🎬Demo Video on [YouTube](https://www.youtube.com/watch?v=tlNs7xUQ0x4) or [bilibili](https://www.bilibili.com/video/BV1yH4y1A7V3/).
+The pretrained DirectSAM model is released on HuggingFace: 🤗[DirectSAM-1800px-0424](https://huggingface.co/chendelong/DirectSAM-1800px-0424), and the training code is also available in this repo!

 - **2024/02/22**: The first version of our paper is released on arXiv ([2402.14327](https://arxiv.org/abs/2402.14327)).
 Codes and models will be open-sourced at this repository.